fp7mplane/protocol-ri/doc/protocol-spec.md

 # Protocol Information Model

 The mPlane protocol is message-oriented, built on the representation- and session-protocol-independent exchange of messages between clients and components.
-This section describes the information model.
+This section describes the information model from the bottom up, starting from the element registry which defines the elements from which capabilities can be built, then detailing each type of message, and the sections that make these messages up.

 ## Element Registry